6 Years Ago, Peter Max Transformed a Cruise Ship Into a Work of Art

-But it all started five years ago with Peter Max and Norwegian Breakaway.
+But it all started six years ago with Peter Max and Norwegian Breakaway.

-“Who else but Peter Max could have made that dream a reality?” said Morris Shapiro, Gallery Director for Park West Gallery, which has represented Max’s art for more than 40 years.
+“Who else but Peter Max could have made that dream a reality?” said Morris Shapiro, Gallery Director for Park West.
 “Yes, other artists have painted cruise ships, but Max blazed the trail and set the standard, as he’s done for decades, to further implant his indelible stamp on the history of art.
 A stamp that will never be erased.”